caprica/vlcj/README.md

 that hides a lot of the complexities of working with LibVLC.

-vlcj is primarily developed and therefore extensively tested on Linux - it does also work just fine on Windows and MacOSX.
+vlcj is primarily developed and therefore extensively tested on Linux - it does also work just fine on Windows and MacOSX, although there may be some limitations on OSX.

 At least JDK 1.6 is required, and it works without changes on JDK 1.7+.